voghDev/PdfViewPager/README.md

 Contributing
 ------------

+**For noobs (like me some months ago)**

-    fork the project into your GitHub account checkout your GitHub repo for the project implement your changes
+    fork the project into your GitHub account now clone your GitHub repo for this project implement your changes
-    commit your changes, push them
-    review your code and send me a pull request if you consider it
+    commit your changes, push them into your repo review your code and send me a pull request if you consider it

+**For not-so-noobs**

+Please make sure that your changes pass both checkstyle and UI tests before submitting them

+    ./gradlew checkstyle

+    ./gradlew test

+And with your Android device connected

+    ./gradlew connectedCheck

 [remotePDFScreenshot]: ./screenshots/remote.gif
 [localPDFScreenshot]: ./screenshots/local.gif